flowr-analysis/vscode-flowr-sample/README.md

 <br>
 </div>

+**After setting up the codespace, remember to click the button that I don't know what it says yet in the notification to get the extension up and running.**

 The *flowR* extension in the codespace connects to a remote *flowR* server, so you'll be able to do anything that you can do with the *flowR* extension on Desktop.

 ## Things to Try